Angevin Empire: Background

-The Anarchy and the question of the Norman succession
+The Anarchy and question of Norman succession

-In 1106, Henry I of England had defeated his brother Robert Curthose and angered Robert's son, William Clito, who was Count of Flanders from 1127.
+In 1106, Henry I of England had defeated his brother Robert Curthose and angered Robert's son, William Clito, Count of Flanders.
 Henry used his paternal inheritance to take the Duchy of Normandy and the Kingdom of England and then tried to establish an alliance with Anjou by marrying his only legitimate son, William, to Fulk the Younger's daughter, Matilda.
 However, William died in the White Ship disaster in 1120.
 As a result, Henry then married his daughter Matilda to Geoffrey "Plantagenet", Fulk's son and successor; however, Henry's subjects had to accept Matilda's inheritance to the throne of England.
-There had been only one occurrence of a medieval European queen regnant before, Urraca of León and Castile, and it wasn't an encouraging precedent; nevertheless, in January 1127 the Anglo-Normans barons and prelates recognized Matilda as heiress to the throne in an oath.
+There had been only one occurrence of a medieval European queen regnant before, Urraca of León and Castile, and it was not an encouraging precedent; nevertheless, in January 1127 the Anglo-Normans barons and prelates recognized Matilda as heiress to the throne in an oath.
 On 17 June 1128, the wedding between Matilda and Geoffrey was celebrated in Le Mans.

-In order to secure Matilda's succession to the royal throne, she and her new husband needed castles and supporters in both England and Normandy, but if they succeeded, there would be two authorities in England: the king and Matilda.
+In order to secure Matilda's succession to the royal throne, she and Geoffrey needed castles and supporters in both England and Normandy, but if they succeeded there would be two authorities in England: the king and Matilda.
 Henry prevented the conflict by refusing to hand over any castles to Matilda as well as confiscating the lands of the nobles he suspected of supporting her.
-By 1135, major disputes between Henry I and Matilda drove the nobles previously loyal to Henry I against Matilda.
-In November, Henry was dying; Matilda was with her husband in Maine and Anjou while Stephen, brother of the Count of Blois and Champagne, who was Matilda's cousin and another contender for the English and Norman thrones, was in Boulogne.
-Stephen rushed to England upon the news of Henry's death and was crowned King of England in December 1135.
+By 1135, major disputes between Henry and Matilda drove the nobles previously loyal to Henry against Matilda.
+In November, Henry was dying; Matilda was with her husband in Maine and Anjou while Stephen—brother of Theobald, Count of Blois and Champagne, who was Matilda's cousin and another contender for the English and Norman thrones—was in Boulogne.
+Stephen rushed to England upon the news of Henry's death and was crowned king of England in December 1135.